DSpace/RestContract/workflowsteps.md

 The **actions** property contains the list of actions the user is authorized to perform in this step:
 * The **edit_metadata** action implies the user can use the PATCH on the workflow item's submission sections to edit the metadata.
-* Other actions are considered to be buttons with an action sent to REST using a POST to the claimed task
+* Other actions are considered to be actions sent to REST using a POST to the claimed task